 Toggle Bit I on DQ6 indicates whether an Embedded Program or Erase algorithm is in progress or complete.
-Toggle Bit I may be read at any address, and is valid after the rising edge of the final WE# pulse in the command sequence (prior to the program or erase operation), and during the sector erase time-out.
+Toggle Bit I may be read at any address, and is valid after the rising edge of the final WE# pulse in the comoperation), and during the sector erase time-out.